 There's a lot that you can do on your own to ease the symptoms of depression.
 Changing your lifestyle can have a big effect on your mood.
 However, it's not always easy to change our ways.
 It's one thing to say that you'll exercise five days a week, sleep at least eight hours a night, and eat three healthy meals and two snacks a day.
 But it's not that easy to actually do.
 It's especially difficult when you're depressed.
 The key is to try not to get overwhelmed at the idea of changing your behavior.
 You also shouldn't try to kick all your bad habits and reform totally overnight.
 That won't work.
 Instead, start by making a few small changes to your life.
 As you start feeling better, make some more changes.
 Gradually ease yourself into a healthy lifestyle.

 Get some exercise.
 Studies show that regular exercise can improve your mood and help you sleep better.
-For instance, one study found that three sessions of aerobic activity each week worked as well as antidepressants in treating nearly two-thirds of depressed people.
+For instance, one study found that three sessions of aerobic activity each week worked as well as antidepressants in treating nearly two-thirds of mild-to-moderately depressed adults.
 And after 10 months of regular exercise, only 33% of the people who exercised were depressed, compared to 52% of the people who took antidepressants.
 The results were published in the journal Psychosomatic Medicine in 2000.

 When you start an exercise program, take it slowly at first.
 You could begin with walks around the neighborhood with a friend.
 Gradually work up to exercising on most days of the week.
 Try out different activities to find ones that you really enjoy.
 Doing things you like to do and having other people involved may help you stick with a regular exercise routine.